pudeIko/piva/docs/source/fitters.rst

 Fitters
 =======

 Two-dimensional datasets can be opened in available **Fitters**.
-Those GUI applications contain standard data processing technics and constitute additional utility allowing for more detailed inspection and quantitative analysis of investigated system.
+These GUI applications contain standard data processing technics and constitute additional utility allowing for more detailed inspection and quantitative analysis of investigated data.

 Two, :ref:`MDC <sec-mdc-fitter>` and :ref:`EDC <sec-edc-fitter>` **Fitters** are implemented within :mod:`piva`, including methods useful when dealing